Sociology is the study of society, patterns of social relationships, social interaction, and culture that surrounds everyday life

 Read More

-Reinforcement that affect Behavior
+Reinforcement That Affects Behavior

-Part 1 Classical conditioning “The process of closely associating a neutral stimulus with one that evokes a reflexive response so that eventually the neutral stimulus alone will evoke the same response.”
+Part 1 Classical Conditioning “The process of closely associating a neutral stimulus with one that evokes a reflexive response so that eventually the neutral stimulus alone will evoke the same response.”
 (Zhang et al., 2019).
 Our bodies are wired in a way that they react to a signal targeted at them.
-Similarly, an Unconditioned stimulus (UCS), when presented to a subject, leads to an unconditioned response (UCR) which is also
+Similarly, an Unconditioned stimulus (UCS), when presented to a subject, leads to an unconditioned response (UCR), which is also

 Read More